alpalg/alpalg/README.md

 # Some my recent thougths.
   - What do you think, is it possible to have something like Orca language but for general purposes?
-  - Are array languages underestimated or just very specific?
-Why we don't have such as a part of other languages, but maybe w/o glyphs?

   Please reach me out with "+gitdiscussion" email tag if you interested to talk about topics above.

 # 🌱 I’m currently learning: